 Students must complete nine semester hours of study pertaining to one country or area of the world, excluding courses chosen above, which corresponds to the area chosen for their Approved Study Abroad experience.
 Of these nine semester hours, students must participate in an approved study abroad or internship abroad experience at a nationally or internationally accredited institution for a minimum of six semester hours.
 The intention is that students will complete at least six semester hours of their area studies while completing their study abroad.
 The student is required to spend at least six weeks in residence in the area of the world chosen for the area studies concentration.
-International students whose ordinary residence is not the United States and/or whose primary language is not English, who choose the United States for their area concentration, are required to participate in the Internship option.
+International students whose ordinary residence is not the United States and/or whose primary language is not English, who choose the United States for their area concentration, are required to participate in the Internship option in a US location that is outside of a 500-mile radius whose center point is Lamoni, lowa.